-"Over 75 percent of the labor hours performed for the business over the prior three month period are performed by Section 3 workers."
+"Over 75 percent of the labor hours performed for the business over the prior three month period are performed by Section 3 Workers."

-The preamble [page 14] explains the addition of "over the prior three-month period" is to help "business determine whether or not they meet the criteria."
+The preamble explains the addition of "over the prior three-month period" is to help "business determine whether or not they meet the criteria."

-The proposed rule called for the labor hours to be performed by persons who are "lowor very low-income."
-That was more precise that "Section 3 Workers" because as explained earlier, HUD is using a circular definition; the definition of "Section 3 Worker" includes at (ii) someone employed by a Section 3 business.
+The proposed rule called for the labor hours to be performed by persons who are "low-or very low-income."
+That was more precise because the definition of "Section 3 Worker" includes at (ii) someone employed by a Section 3 business.